voronianski/dookie-css/README.md

 ######Examples:

-Here is which custom ``_settings.styl`` file specifies vendors that are needed in app, and path to folder with images:
+Here is custom ``_settings.styl`` file which specifies vendors that are needed, and path to the folder with images:

 ```css
 img-path = '../images/'
 vendors = webkit moz
 ```

-Now in your main Stylus file ``@import`` configuration easily and start to use dookie:
+Now in your main Stylus file add ``@import`` configuration and start to use dookie easily:

 ```css
 @import '_settings'